 Point #1: Important information should make the document filenames related but also UNIQUE between themselves;

 For example: if you have a large number of sales or project documents in a library, like invoices, quotations, quality assurance, etc. Consider including to the filename a short description or abbreviation of document’s “type” like INV – for invoices, QN – for quotations, or QA – for Quality Assurance, followed by the client’s name and document ID number.
 This way they can all relate, but every file stays unique.

-Point #2: Important information should optimise daily processes involving the documents (e.g., sorting, filtering, and searching).
+Point #2: Important information should optimize daily processes involving the documents (e.g., sorting, filtering, and searching).

 In most of the cases, we recommend to include to the name structure some unique document sequences like document number or client IDs.
 This may help you organize files in a more structured way and find them faster when needed.